Resources and Information

 See the list of currently approved General Education Courses.

 You are allowed to retake a course.
 If you receive a grade of “D- or higher", you earn the degree credit for the course.
 Retaking the course does not necessarily replace the old grade with the new grade, unless you apply for grade replacement through the College office.

 Although a “D-” grade is passing, you are strongly encouraged to retake a course, especially if it is a core course or a prerequisite for another course.

 Free tutoring is provided by the College of Engineering through the CARE Center, fourth floor of Grainger Engineering Library.
 Visit the CARE Center website for details.

 You must have a 2.0 GPA in the math, science, and engineering courses in order to graduate.
 To qualify for registration for Bioengineering courses shown in the third year of the curriculum, a student must have completed (with a combined 2.25 grade point average) the mathematics, engineering, and science courses shown in the first two years of the curriculum.

 All courses that are specifically required for your major or that count as general education requirements cannot be taken as Credit/No Credit.
 Also, be aware of the regulations at the following link to the student code, such as the instructor will not know that you are taking it for Credit/No Credit and will assign a grade.
-A grade of C- or better is credit, so you will still have to do the homework and take the exams.
+A grade of C- or better is credit when a student elects to take a course as credit or no credit.